-- (b) the sum of the value of the Member's current salary as at June 30 after any anomaly adjustment plus the sum of two (2) CDI units. - 48.1.9 If the initial appointment of a Member is made in the period January 1 through June 30, the Member shall not receive a CDI on the July 1 immediately following the date of appointment.
 Similarly, a Member receiving an appointment on July 1 in any year shall not receive a CDI upon appointment.
-In this case, the Member's salary during the first year shall be that negotiated under Article 48.1.4. - 48.1.10 Adjustments to scale are adjustments to all current, nominal salaries of Members in Tenured, Tenure-track, Continuing, Probationary, and Regular Term appointments. - 48.1.11 The appendices of this Article represent the progression of nominal salary for Members starting at the current salary floor and ending at the current ceiling, and receiving CDIs according to Appendices 48B, 48C and 48D. - 48.1.12 The actual annual salary paid is the sum of the nominal salary, and any additional salary as determined in Article 48.2 or Article 48.4. - 48.2 Stipends - 48.2.1 Program Chairs shall receive an annual stipend of five thousand dollars (\$5,000). - 48.2.2 The Parties may agree to other stipends.
+In this case, the Member's salary during the first year shall be that negotiated under Article 48.1.4.

+- 48.1.10 The Appendix in this Article represents the progression of nominal salary for Members starting at the current salary floor and ending at the current ceiling, and receiving CDIs and merit according to Appendix 48A. - 48.2 Stipends - 48.2.1 Program Chairs shall receive an annual stipend of five thousand dollars (\$5,000). - 48.2.2 The Parties may agree to other stipends.